Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/schema-creation.md

 # XDM Schema

-Experience Data Model (XDM) schemas are a set a rules which defines and validates the format of customer experience data in Adobe Data Platform.
+Experience Data Model (XDM) schemas are a set a rules which defines and validates the format of customer experience data in Adobe Experience Platform.
 XDM schemas are composed of a single class and zero or more mixins.
 For more information on XDM Schemas, read the [XDM System overview](https://www.adobe.io/apis/experienceplatform/home/xdm/xdmservices.html#!api-specification/markdown/narrative/technical_overview/schema_registry/xdm_system/xdm_system_in_experience_platform.md) and [basics of schema composition](https://www.adobe.io/apis/experienceplatform/home/xdm/xdmservices.html#!api-specification/markdown/narrative/technical_overview/schema_registry/schema_composition/schema_composition.md).
 For information on creating your own Schema, see the tutorials on creating a schema [using the user interface](https://www.adobe.io/apis/experienceplatform/home/tutorials/alltutorials.html#!api-specification/markdown/narrative/tutorials/schema_editor_tutorial/schema_editor_tutorial.md).

 ## Sample schema for mobile extension

-For Alpha customers of the Adobe Experience Platform mobile extension, a sample XDM schema is already created for your use.
-The schema defines a basic set of things you want to send to Adobe Data Platform if you have products in your application.
+For Alpha customers of the Adobe Experience Platform Mobile extension, a sample XDM schema is already created for your use.
+The schema defines a basic set of things you want to send to Adobe Experience Platform if you have products in your application.

-The sample XDM schema for the Experience Platform mobile extension extends from the [XDM ExperienceEvent]() class, which is a time-series based class and captures the state of the system when an event, or events, occurred.
+The sample XDM schema for the Experience Platform Mobile extension extends from the [XDM ExperienceEvent]() class, which is a time-series based class and captures the state of the system when an event, or events, occurred.
 Three mixins are also included in the schema:

 - [ExperienceEvent Application Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-application.schema.md) - data related to the application generating or targeted by the event
 - [ExperienceEvent Environment Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-environment-details.schema.md) - data related to the device, location, and surrounding situation